William Froug: Writing career

 After his honorable discharge in 1946, he set to work on his passion and gift for writing.
 He sold his first novella to True Detective Magazine in 1946.
 He then moved into radio writing and was Vice President of Programs at CBS Radio Hollywood by 1956.

 Among his radio work, Froug produced, directed, and adapted for CBS Radio, Aldous Huxley's Brave New World, which is listed as one of the 50 greatest radio programs of the 20th century.
-He then transitioned into television and in the 1958–59 awards period won both an Emmy and a Producer of the Year award for the Alcoa-Goodyear Theatre production of Eddie.
+He transitioned into television adapting one of his radio scripts into an episode of The Jane Wyman Show in 1955.
+In the 1958–59 awards period he won both an Emmy and a Producer of the Year award for the Alcoa-Goodyear Theatre production of Eddie.
 He was also nominated for the Producer of the Year award by the Producers Guild of America for his work on Mr. Novak, Playhouse 90 and The Twilight Zone.

 As a writer-producer he went on to write numerous optioned screenplays, one of which was bought by 3 different studios, and wrote and/or produced for such iconic television series as Adventures in Paradise, The Twilight Zone, Bewitched and Gilligan's Island.
 James Michener sent him a telegram congratulating him on the script he wrote for Adventures in Paradise, "Angel of Death," calling it, "A real achievement."

 His shows were called must-see TV for millions of viewers and fans.
 He wrote more than 200 scripts for other series' such as Bonanza, Quincy M.E., Paper Chase and Charlie's Angels, among other top shows.
 The pilot for which he served as a producer, Adam's Rib, was accepted into the permanent collection of the Museum of Broadcasting in New York.

 Froug was nominated for another Emmy as producer on Bewitched, became executive producer in charge of drama at CBS, and began lecturing at USC's film school before leaving for UCLA as an adjunct professor.
 He authored numerous books on screenwriters and screenwriting and continued in leadership positions with the Writers Guild of America West and Producers Guild of America.
 In 1987 Froug was honored with the prestigious Valentine Davies Award from the Writers Guild of America, West.